nemesisdb/nemesisdb/docs/docs/client_apis/python/kv/Get.md

 ## Returns
 - If `keys` set, a `dict` is returned
-- Otherwise, the value of the `key` is returned
+- Otherwise, the value of `key` is returned

 ## Raises